 So is a food tour worth it?
 We think definitely yes.
 We discovered many new places that serve the most delicious Vietnamese food.

 The cheaper tours typically have part-time student tour guides.
-Their English was always good, but sometimes their knowledge and explanations were lacking.
+Their English was always good, but their knowledge and explanations were sometimes lacking.
 Food and drink were also usually limited.